-Of course.
-Let us use an example.
-Say a student teaching assignment for the student you have real concerns about is cut short after 9 weeks, leaving the candidate 4 weeks short of the required 13.
+For example, say a student teaching assignment for the student you have real concerns about is cut short after 9 weeks, leaving the candidate 4 weeks short of the required 13.
 The AOE will grant a provisional license to the candidate, provided that they graduate and apply for a license.
-The provisional license is good for 2 years
+The provisional license is good for 2 years.